20 products under $20 to organize your home office | CNN Underscored

 Desk Side Pen Holder ($7.99; amazon.com)

 Even in our digital world, you still need a pen from time to time.
-This inexpensive pen holder clips on to the side of a desk, keeping the desk’s surface free while ensuring there’s always a pen handy when you need one.
+This inexpensive pen holder clips to the side of a desk, keeping the desk’s surface free while ensuring there’s always a pen handy when you need one.

 Desk Clamp Power Strip ($18.99, originally $19.99; amazon.com)